coinmetrics/fullnode/README.md

 # Unofficial fullnode images

-This repo contain scripts to build fullnode images of various blockchains by Coin Metrics.
+This repo contains scripts to build fullnode images of various blockchains by Coin Metrics.

 These images are being used internally at Coin Metrics, and are published in the hope they will be useful, but without any warranty.
 No support is available.
 You are using them at your own risk.